 The Board of Directors of the Company has an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
-The charters for the Audit, Compensation and Nominating and Corporate Governance Committees are posted on the Company's web site at www.netsoltek.com (select "Investors" then the desired committee charter).
+The charters for the Audit, Compensation and Nominating and Corporate Governance Committees are posted on the Company's web site at www.netsoltech.com (select "About Us" then "Corporate Governance" and finally, the desired committee charter).
 All committee members are appointed by the Board of Directors.
-The Audit Committee met four times, the Compensation Committee met two times, and the Nominating and Corporate Governance Committee also met twice during fiscal year 2007.
+The Audit Committee met four times, the Compensation Committee met twice, and the Nominating and Corporate Governance Committee met one time during fiscal year 2010.